open-cogsci/osdoc/content/pages/manual/response/keyboard.md

 If you don't know what a particular key is named, you can:

 - Click on the 'List available keys' button; or
-- Create a simple experiment in which a KEYBOARD_RESPONSE is immediately followed by a FEEDBACK item with the text '[response]' on it.
+- Create a simple experiment in which a KEYBOARD_RESPONSE is immediately followed by a FEEDBACK item with the text '{response}' on it.
 This will show the name of the previously collected response.

 ## Correct response